 \subsection{Simulator Ablation Studies}

-We compared the simulated and real system execution times for the same device assignments in the following plots. \textbf{We hypothesize that the simulator serves as a cost-effective way to approximate system execution times without sacrificing significant precision.} On the top in Figure \ref{simulator_vs_real}, we show the running times for both the simulator and the real system for training the dual policy on \texttt{ChainMM} computation graph via imitation learning.
-We observe that the simulator tends to overestimate the running time compared to the real system running time and has some trouble differentiating between assignments with similar running times.
-However, the simulator provides approximate running times that follow the same trend as the real system (eg, high-quality assignments tend to have shorter running times, and low-quality ones exhibit longer running times).
-On the bottom in Figure \ref{simulator_vs_real}, we show a statistical analysis comparing the performance of the simulator with the real system under the same setup.
+We compare the simulated and real system execution times for the same device assignments in the following plots. \textbf{We hypothesize that the simulator serves as a cost-effective way to approximate system execution times without sacrificing significant precision.}

+On the left of \cref{simulator_vs_real}, we show the running times for both the simulator and the real system when training the dual policy on the \texttt{ChainMM} computation graph via imitation learning.
+We observe that the simulator tends to overestimate the running time compared to the real system and has some difficulty differentiating between assignments with similar running times.
+However, the simulator provides approximate running times that follow the same trend as the real system (e.g., high-quality assignments tend to have shorter running times, and low-quality ones exhibit longer running times).

+On the right of \cref{simulator_vs_real}, we present a statistical analysis comparing the performance of the simulator with the real system under the same setup.
 We find a Pearson coefficient of 0.79 and a Spearman coefficient of 0.69.
 This ablation study demonstrates that the simulator offers a cost-effective way to approximate system execution times.